raisimTech/raisimLib/docs/sections/Introduction.rst

     * binaries included in the ``raisimUnity`` directory
     * easy to use but less features
     * runs as a seperate process
-    * works well in both windows and Linux (will be supported in Mac soon)
+    * works well in Linux, Mac, Windows
     * source code available `here <https://github.com/raisimTech/raisimUnity>`_ under the MIT license.
 Written in C#

 - **raisimOgre**

     * harder to use but rich in features
     * works well in Linux.
-Should work in other two major OS's but not well tested
+Should work in other two major OS's but not tested
     * easy to customize.
 Only C++ code
     * source code available `here <https://github.com/raisimTech/raisimogre>`_ under the MIT license